 A policy of the Board is that non-employee Director may stand for reelection in any year upon having reached the age of 75 as of the first day of that year and must transition responsibilities and resign no later than the date of the next Annual Meeting.
 The Board makes exceptions to this policy if it determines such exception would be in the Company's best interest.
-The board has made such a determination in regards to Ms. K. Brown.
-Ms. K. Brown is currently serving as lead independent director.
+The board has made such a determination in regards to Mr. Michael Brown; he is currently serving as chair of our Audit Committee.